Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 Transferable allowances between spouses

 When the first spouse or civil partner dies, they often leave everything to the surviving partner.
-Because transfers between spouses are completely exempt from IHT (see below), the deceased spouse's nil-rate band is not used.
+Because transfers between spouses are completely exempt from IHT (see below), the first spouse's nil-rate band is not used.
 The unused portion can then be transferred to the surviving spouse's estate when they die.

 This works on a percentage basis, not a fixed amount.
 If the first spouse used none of their nil-rate band, 100% transfers.
 If they used 50%, then 50% transfers.
 The transferred percentage is applied to the nil-rate band at the time of the second death, not the first.
 For example, if the first spouse died in 2005 when the nil-rate band was £275,000 and used none of it, 100% transfers.
 If the second spouse dies in 2026 when the band is £325,000, the transferred amount is 100% of £325,000 = £325,000.